Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Observations and data analysis

 \subsection{REM photometric observations (Night\,2)}

-We observed \src\ during Night\,2 with the 60-cm REM telescope \citep{Zerbi2001,Covino2004} located at La Silla Observatory (Chile).
-We obtained 48 strictly simultaneous exposures with the ROSS2 imager, each with an integration time of 60\,s, with SDSS $griz$ optical filters (Table\,\ref{tab:log}).
-We reduced the images following standard procedures (bias subtraction and division by a normalized flat-field), and performed aperture photometry with the {\tt PHOT} tool in {\tt IRAF} using an aperture size of 6 pixels.
+We observed \src\ on Night\,2 with the 60-cm REM telescope \citep{Zerbi2001,Covino2004} located at La Silla Observatory (Chile).
+We obtained 48 strictly simultaneous exposures with the ROSS2 imager, each with an integration time of 60\,s, with Sloan Digital Sky Survey (SDSS) $griz$ optical filters (Table\,\ref{tab:log}).
+We reduced the images following standard procedures (bias subtraction and division by a normalised flat-field), and performed aperture photometry with the {\tt PHOT} tool in {\tt IRAF} using an aperture size of 6 pixels.
 We performed flux calibration using stars in the field from the American Association of Variable Star Observers (AAVSO) Photometric All-Sky Survey (APASS) catalogue\footnote{\url{http://www.aavso.org/download-apass-data}} \citep{Henden2019}.
-We obtained simultaneous $K$-band observations with the REMIR instrument.
-A total of 300 15-s integration images were acquired, which we combined 5 by 5 to correct for the background contribution.
+We obtained simultaneous $K$-band observations with the REM infrared (REMIR) camera.
+A total of 300 15 s integration images were acquired, which we combined 5 by 5 to correct for the background contribution.
 Aperture photometry was performed with {\tt IRAF} as described above.
 The images were flux-calibrated against a selection of stars in the field from the 2MASS point source catalogue\footnote{\url{https://irsa.ipac.caltech.edu/applications/2MASS/IM/}}.